nlsdfnbch/bitex-crawler/README.md

 Additional clients will be added to (or removed from) this list, according to their liquidity and market volume.

 [^1]: This table considers standardized methods only, when describing the state.
-See section `Standardized Methods` for more
+See section `Standardized Methods` for more.

 # bitex.api.REST